 - How To Promote Your Blog Like A Pro

 - 9 Unique Phone Apps That Help You Save Money

 - The Best Survey Sites That Actually Pay You Cash For Your Opinions

 Start A Blog in 4 Easy Steps

 Step 1: Register A Domain Name

 Don’t spring for the more expensive plans yet, you can always change them later.
-For now, choose the StartUp one and you will be good to go.
+For now, choose the Basic plan and you will be good to go.